 When do Big 4 accounting firms issue a bonus?

 If you’re asking “when do you get a signing bonus at a Big 4 firm?” the answer is, usually, along with your first paycheck.
-Other types of bonuses may be issued based on important work milestones, the length of time that you’ve been with the firm, or the holiday season.
+Other bonuses may be issued based on important work milestones, the length of time you’ve been with the firm, or the holiday season.
 However, the important thing to remember about bonuses is that they are, in fact, a bonus – that is, they’re not guaranteed income.

 Does Big 4 let you keep your promotion bonus if you leave?

-For most signing and CPA bonuses, there will be wording in the contract that says you must repay the bonus if you leave the firm within a set amount of time.
+For most signing and CPA bonuses, there will be wording in the contract that says you must repay the bonus if you leave the firm within a set time.
 This is to prevent candidates from signing on for huge bonuses and then leaving for another employer.
 Typically, you must stay with the firm at least a year or pay back the bonus.
 The answer is the same for most promotion bonuses, as well.